ZungBang/burpfs/README.rst

 **BurpFS** is in its rough-around-the-edges alpha stage.
 Expect breakage.
 Please report Bugs_.

-**BurpFS** queries the Burp server for the files list only once, as the the filesystem is initialized.
+**BurpFS** queries the Burp server for the files list only once, when the filesystem is initialized.
 There's nothing to prevent the backup being represented from being deleted at the server side while the filesystem is mounted. **BurpFS** is liable to fail in interesting ways in this case.

 Changelog
 ---------
+**Version 0.3.4 (2019-11-12)**

+- Python 3 transition

 **Version 0.3.3 (2018-10-25)**

 - workaround: access to files with back-quotes in their name